Honcker/frontend_code_interview/README.md

 - Serve these pages in a node.js server(Express.JS)
   - Have the search component call a nodejs/expressjs backend
 - Utilize Assets/Typefaces for embedding fonts
+- Write a unit test for the search component